gradle/gradle/design-docs/dependency-management.md

 - The results are actually component _instances_ rather than components (as per the definition above).
 Perhaps come up with a new name for 'component'.
 - Packages for the new types.
-- Rename `BuildComponentIdentifier` to `ProjectComponentIdentifier` or something else
-- Rename `BuildComponentSelector`
 - Convenience for casting selector and id?
 - Convenience for selecting things with a given id type or selector type?
-- Result `root.id` should be an instance of `BuildComponentIdentifier` not `ModuleComponentIdentifier`
 - Rename `DependencyResult` to use 'requirement' instead of 'dependency'.
 - Rename `ResolvedComponentResult.getId()` to something that is more explicit about the lack of guarantees.
 Maybe `getLocalId()` or ...
 - Rename internal class `ModuleVersionSelection` and its methods